crazy-max/docker-nextcloud/README.md

   crazymax/nextcloud:latest
 ```

-And do not forget to choose **Cron** as background jobs :
+And do not forget to choose **Cron** as background jobs:

 ![Background jobs](.res/background-jobs.png)

 ### Nextcloud News Updater

-If you want to enable the [Nextcloud News Updater](https://github.com/nextcloud/news-updater), you have to run a "sidecar" container (see news_updater service in [docker-compose.yml](examples/compose/docker-compose.yml) example) or run a simple container like this :
+If you want to enable the [Nextcloud News Updater](https://github.com/nextcloud/news-updater), you have to run a "sidecar" container (see news_updater service in [docker-compose.yml](examples/compose/docker-compose.yml) example) or run a simple container like this:

 ```bash
 docker run -d --name nextcloud_news_updater \